Azure/terraform-azurerm-avm-res-network-loadbalancer/README.md

 ### <a name="input_sku"></a> [sku](#input\_sku)

 Description:   The SKU of the Azure Load Balancer.
-  Accepted values are Basic and Standard.
+  Accepted values are `Basic` and `Standard`.
-  Microsoft recommends Standard for production workloads.
+  Microsoft recommends `Standard` for production workloads.

 Type: `string`